EdAncerys/Learning-Journey-At-Makers/Week-1.md

 ## Afternoon Challenges

-Practice pairing and Test-Driven development.
+*Practice pairing and Test-Driven development.*
+**"Boris Bikes"**

 **Plan:**
-Pair with Paula and keep working on the afternoon challenge for the week - "Boris Bikes".
+Pair with Paula and keep working on the afternoon challenge for the week - *"Boris Bikes".*

 **Process:**